CorvusPrudens/Firewheel/DESIGN_DOC.md

 ## Sampler

 The sampler nodes are used to play back audio files (sound FX, music, etc.).
 Samplers can play back any resource which implements the `SampleResource` trait in [sample_resource.rs](crates/firewheel-core/src/sample_resource.rs).
 Using a trait like this gives the game engine control over how to load and store audio assets, i.e. by using a crate like [Symphonium](https://github.com/MeadowlarkDAW/symphonium).

-## Spatial Positioning

-This node makes an audio stream appear as if it is "emanating" from a point in 3d space.

-For the first release this node will have three parameters:

-* A 3D vector which describes the distance and direction of the sound source from the listener.
-* A "damping factor", which describes how much to dampen the volume of the sound based on the distance of the source.
-* An "attenuation factor", which describes how much to attenuate the high frequencies of a sound based on the distance of the source.

-This node can also accept anything that implements the `AnimationCurve` (TODO) trait to apply an animation curve.

-In later releases, game engines can use additional "wall absorption" parameters to more realistically make sounds appear as if they are playing on the other side of a wall.
-(Note raycasting will not be part of this node, the game engine must do the raycasting itself).

-We can also possibly look into more sophisticated stereo surround sound techniques if given the resources and talent.

-## Other Key Nodes

-### VolumeNode

-This node simply changes the volume.
-It can also accept anything that implements the `AnimationCurve` (TODO) trait to apply an animation curve.

-### PanNode

-This node pans a stereo stream left/right.
-It can also accept anything that implements the `AnimationCurve` (TODO) trait to apply an animation curve.

-### MixNode

-This node sums streams together into a single stream.

-### StereoToMonoNode

-This node turns a stereo stream into a mono stream.

-### TripleBufferOutNode

-This node stores the latest samples in the audio stream into a triple buffer, allowing the game engine to read the raw samples.
-This can be useful for creating visual effects like oscilloscopes and spectrometers.

-### TripleBufferInNode

-This node allows the game engine to insert samples into the audio graph from any thread.
-This can be useful, for example, playing back voice chat from over the network.

-### DelayCompNode

-This node simply delays the stream by a certain sample amount.
-Useful for preventing phasing issues between parallel streams.

-### DecibelMeterNode

-This nodes measures the peak volume of a stream in decibels.
-This can be used to create meters in the GUI or triggering game events based on peak volume.

-### ConvolutionNode

-This node accepts anything that implements the `ImpulseResponse` trait (TODO) to create effects like reverbs.
-Similar to the `LoopingSamplerNode`, the user can blend seamlessly between multiple impulse responses (useful for creating effects like smoothly changing the reverb when the player enters a different room).

-### EchoNode

-This node produces an "echo" effect on an audio stream.

-### FilterNode

-Provides basic filtering effects like lowpass, highpass, and bandpass.
-It can also accept anything that implements the `AnimationCurve` (TODO) trait to apply an animation curve.

-These filters should use the Simper SVF model as described in https://cytomic.com/files/dsp/SvfLinearTrapOptimised2.pdf due to its superior quality when being modulated.
-(Coefficient equations are given at the bottom of the paper).

 ## WebAssembly Considerations